Off-nuclear tidal disruption events

 Supernova explosions

-Extragalatic supernovae (SNe) are spatially unresolvable, even with the best of ground-based interferometers.
-For example, the most powerful ground-based interferometer, the Event Horizon Telescope, can currently achieve a resolution of ∼ 60 𝜇as.
-For comparison, the minimum resolution required to study the geometry of a nearby SN, for instance 3 Mpc away would be ∼ 10 𝜇as.
-Fortunately, specpol, which measures polarization as a function of wavelength, provides a unique approach to the study of the SN explosion geometry and its structure.
+Extragalactic supernovae (SNe) are spatially unresolvable, even with the best ground-based interferometers.
+For example, the most powerful ground-based interferometer, the Event Horizon Telescope, can currently achieve a resolution of ∼60 μas.
+For comparison, the minimum resolution required to study the geometry of a nearby SN, for instance 3 Mpc away, would be ∼10 μas.
+Spectropolarimetry (specpol), which measures polarization as a function of wavelength, provides a unique approach to studying SN explosion geometry and structure.

 Shown above are some examples of SN geometries and the type of polarization signal expected from them.
-If the sky-projected SN photosphere is circularly symmetric, electric vectors cancel out resulting in zero net polarization.
-On the other hand, if the photosphere deviates from circular symmetry, the cancellation is imperfect leading to a nonzero polarization in the spectral continuum.
-If newly synthesized material block parts of the photosphere (for e.g. Si, Ca), incomplete cancellation of electric vectors manifests as a polarization signal (line polarization) at the specific wavelengths absorbed by the material.
+If the sky-projected SN photosphere is circularly symmetric, electric vectors cancel out, resulting in zero net polarization.
+On the other hand, if the photosphere deviates from circular symmetry, the cancellation is imperfect, leading to a nonzero polarization in the spectral continuum.
+If newly synthesized material blocks parts of the photosphere (e.g., Si, Ca), incomplete cancellation of electric vectors manifests as a polarization signal (line polarization) at the specific wavelengths absorbed by the material.

-My current goals are to constrain the progenitor system(s) and explosion mechanism(s) that lead to Type Ia supernovae.
+My current goals are to constrain the progenitor systems and explosion mechanisms that lead to Type Ia supernovae.
 Specpol studies have demonstrated that these explosions have remarkably spherical ejecta.
-Si II and Ca II absorption lines are often highly polarized (~ 1%) in these SNe, indicating high asymmetry in the spatial distribution of intermediate-mass elements synthesized in SNe Ia.
-We hope that by studying specpol of enough SNe Ia, we may be able to differentiate between the various theoretical models for these explosions.
-The figure shown below displays the polarization signal of the high-velocity Type Ia SN 2019ein.
+Si II and Ca II absorption lines are often highly polarized (~1%) in these SNe, indicating high asymmetry in the spatial distribution of intermediate-mass elements synthesized in SNe Ia.
+By studying the spectropolarimetry of enough SNe Ia, we hope to differentiate between the various theoretical models for these explosions.
+The figure below displays the polarization signal of the high-velocity Type Ia SN 2019ein.

 Tidal disruption events (TDEs)

-I led a spectropolarimetric study of the TDE known as AT 2019qiz, which provided the first direct constraint on a the distribution of gas around a black hole after stellar disruption.
-We found that polarization was consistent with 0 percent at maximum brightness and only modestly higher (1 percent) a month later.
-These observations lead us to conclude that the gas around a SMBH is not in highly eccentric disks.
-Instead, we find that a roughly spherical wind outflow from the TDE enshrouds any accretion disk inside, favoring the solution (i) introduced above.
+I led a spectropolarimetric study of the TDE known as AT 2019qiz, which provided the first direct constraint on the distribution of gas around a black hole after stellar disruption.
+We found that the polarization was consistent with zero percent at maximum brightness and only modestly higher (∼1%) a month later.
+These observations indicate a nearly spherical wind outflow that enshrouds the accretion flow at optical maximum, favoring the reprocessing-layer model.

 Relevant Publications